From Groton: Go 2 mi. W on U.S. 302, then 2-1/2 mi. NW on VT 232.

 Groton State Forest, with over 26,000 acres, is the second largest landholding administered by the Department of Forests, Parks and Recreation.
 It contains over 17 miles of hiking trails and over 20 miles of gravel roads and multi-use trails suitable for mountain biking and horseback riding.

-The campground has 27 tent/trailer sites, 23 lean-tos, 5 cabins and a waterfront rental cottage that comfortably sleeps up to 5 and comes with a canoe.
+The campground has 27 tent/RV sites, 23 lean-tos, 5 cabins and a waterfront rental cottage that comfortably sleeps up to 5 and comes with a canoe.
 Two of the three rest rooms include hot showers ($).
 A sanitary dump station is available, but no hookups.
 There is a swimming beach, boat launch, shelter, and access to miles of hiking trails.